On Advances in Text Generation from Images Beyond Captioning: A Case Study in Self-Rationalization: Results

 We turn to our main comparison between a joint model (VLP), a visually adapted PLM (VA-T5-CLIP), and combined models (VL-BART, VL-T5).
 Given that joint models might be advantageous when finetuning data is limited, we compare the models when finetuned with: (i) the entire training sets (high-resource data setting), and (ii) 30\% of the training data (low-resource data setting).

 \paragraph{Results}

-In a high-resource setting (see Table \ref{tab:main_comparison_high_resource}), the best \emph{answer} accuracy/plausibility is achieved by a different model for each dataset.
+In a high-resource setting (Table \ref{tab:main_comparison_high_resource}), the best \emph{answer} accuracy/plausibility is achieved by a different model for each dataset.
 To illustrate, VA-T5 (a visually adapted PLM) obtains the best VCR answer proxy accuracy, VLP (a joint model) VCR answer plausibility, VL-T5 (a combined model) E-SNLI-VE accuracy, and VL-BART (another combined model) VQA-X accuracy.

-Explanation plausibility results are slightly more consistent (see Table \ref{tab:main_comparison_high_resource}).
+Explanation plausibility results are slightly more consistent (Table \ref{tab:main_comparison_high_resource}).
 Namely, VL-BART generates most plausible explanations for E-SNLI-VE and VQA-X, and is only behind VLP for VCR.
 The best explanation BERTscore is also achieved with VL-BART for all tasks.
 However, the relative order of model types (joint, visually adapted, combined) across tasks is still mixed.
 Specifically, for VCR: joint > combined (both) > adapted (all); for E-SNLI-VE: combined (both) > adapted (all) > joint; for VQA-X: combined > adapted > joint > adapted > combined > adapted.
-Moreover, future work should consider investigating how its performance changes when other image features are used during finetuning since one advantage of visually adapting PLMs is the ability to plug and play with recent advances in representation learning of both modalities.

-It is not necessarily concerning that the results are mixed given the unique benefits and downsides of these models (see Table \ref{tab:open_research_questions}) that could be relevant for one task and not another.
+It is not necessarily concerning that the results are mixed given the unique benefits and downsides of these models (see Table \ref{tab:benefits_downsides}) that could be relevant for one task and not another.
 However, observed cross-task differences in results are not intuitive.
-For example, visually adapting T5 and combined models give worse VCR answer and explanation plausibility compared to plausibility obtained with the joint model, VLP.
-Since generating VCR answers and explanations require the most commonsense and word knowledge relative to the other two tasks, it is reasonable to expect that this is a scenario where long pretraining on a more complex text will be beneficial, but it turns out it is not.
+For example, visually adapting T5 and combined models give worse VCR explanation plausibility compared to plausibility obtained with the joint model, VLP.
+Since generating VCR explanations require the most commonsense and word knowledge relative to the other two tasks, it is reasonable to expect that this is a scenario where long pretraining using a more complex text will be beneficial, but it turns out it is not.

 We now turn to results in low-resource data setting (see Table \ref{tab:main_comparison_low_resource}).
 We hypothesized that joint models might work better when finetuning data is limited since there might not be enough images to appropriately visually adapt PLMs and they might still behave like (unimodal) language models.
 However, VA-T5 is not always underperforming relative to VLP, VL-BART, and VL-T5 in the low-resource setting.
 Specifically, VA-T5 is slightly better for explanation generation compared to VL-BART and VL-T5 for VCR, comparable to VLP for E-SNLI-VE, and better than all of the three models for VQA-X. It is also better than VLP for generating VCR answers.
 These results show that the size of finetuning data is not as detrimental for visual adaptation relative to joint models as we speculated.